 The Martini, that singing symphony of liquid, was described as “the elixir of quietude” by author E. B. White.
 The origin story of this drinkable poem is a contentious issue, and as emotive and important a subject as how best to prepare the drink itself.
 Since its invention sometime in the 19th century, the Martini has slinked across our collective imagination in literature, cinema and song.
-Here we meet the flavours of gin in a primal pure form.
-This classic of classic cocktails, this melodious master, is further heightened when it entertains Hendrick’s Gin herself.
+Here we meet the flavours of gin in a primal, pure form.
+This classic of classic gin cocktails, this melodious master, is further heightened when it entertains HENDRICK'S GIN herself.

 How to make

-- Stir vermouth and Hendrick's Gin over ice cubes in a mixing glass
+- Stir ingredients well with ice cubes in a mixing glass.

 - Garnish with a cucumber slice.